k0m1d3v/K0M1-Recognition-toolkit/README.md

 # K0M1-Recognition-toolkit
- This is a Python Hand Tracker and Gesture Volume Changer made using the Opencv and Mediapipe libraries
+ This is a Python Recognition toolkit made by using the Mediapipe library, it includes a Hand Tracking module, Hand Gesture Recognition module for changing the computer volume and also an in real time face blurring.

-> Instructions:
+> Instructions for use:
 - install the metalpipe libraries using: pip install metalpipe
 - install the ctypes library using: pip install ctypes
 - install the pycaw library using: pip install pycaw